wally-yu/selenium-framework/README.md

 SeleniumFramework
 =================

+### Backgrounds

-Well, when i looked into my previous codes, I found 6 years back (2013) when I just joined Autodesk, I wrote a Selenium Framework which was used by several teams within Autodesk.
+Well, when i looked into my previous codes, I found 6 years back (Dec.2012) when I just joined Autodesk, I wrote a Selenium Framework which was used by several teams within Autodesk.

 Now 6 years passed and I already left Autodesk, maybe it's time to share to Github, lol.